 Roofs are one of the most important parts of the home and need to be in top condition to battle the elements daily.
-Understanding roofing terms is one of the best ways to prepare for any roof work you want to be done.
+Understanding roofing terminology is one of the best ways to prepare for any roof work you want doing.
 Whether you’re taking on a DIY project or contracting a roofer; knowing the difference between eaves and fascia, or decking and flashing is the key to success.
 Here are a few terms that you might need to know for your next roofing project.

 The decking is the bottom-most layer of your roof.
-Decking is usually made of OSB or plywood and is nailed directly to the roof beams or ‘trusses’.
-Decking provides the structural framework for other layers such as tiling and ice or water barriers.
+Decking is nailed directly to the roof beams or ‘trusses’ it is usually made of OSB or plywood.
+Decking also provides the structural framework for other layers such as tiling and ice or water barriers.

 The eaves refer to the part of the roof that hangs over the home.
-Eaves extend past the exterior of the wall to protect from water ingress.
-In some houses, the eaves extend much further out, almost reaching the ground.
+They extend past the exterior of the wall to protect from water ingress.
+Furthermore, in some houses, the eaves extend much further out, almost reaching the ground.
 For example, large roofed structures designed to deal with heavy snowfall.

-Flashing are metal components used to direct water away from intersections.
-For example flashing is installed where a chimney may meet the roof.
+Flashing are metal components which direct water away from intersections.
+For example, flashing is installed where a chimney may meet the roof.
 Its primary function is to protect the most vulnerable places from water getting in.
 Flashing is usually made of metal and is commonly found in aluminium, galvanized steel, and copper.
-Because flashing is used to defend vulnerable areas it can often degrade quicker than other elements and should be inspected more regularly.
+Because flashing is used to defend vulnerable areas it can often degrade quicker than other elements so should be inspected more regularly.

 Drip Edge is a form of flashing installed along eaves.
 Drip Edge is shaped at a 90-degree angle to direct water runoff into gutters.
-Drip Edges are also made from metals such as galvanized steel, copper, and aluminium.
+They are also made from metals such as galvanised steel, copper, and Aluminium.
 Much like flashing this metal can be affected by wet weather so it may need replacing sooner than other elements.

 The hip refers to the high point where the two sides of the roof meet.
 This apex differs depending on how steep your roof is.
 Common hipped roof designs include simple hip roofs, pyramid hip roofs, cross hipped roofs, half-hipped roofs, and dutch gable roofs.

 Barriers are the protective sheets and membranes applied to your roof deck.
-These self-adhesive, self-sealing barriers protect your roof from water ingress and ice formation.
-These barriers are made from materials like plastic and are highly durable sandwiched between other elements.
+These self-adhesive, self-sealing barriers also protect your roof from water ingress and ice formation.
+In addition, these barriers are made from materials like plastic and are highly durable sandwiched between other elements.

 Ridge vents and caps cover the apex of your roof where the two sides of your roof meet.
-This peak is covered with a ridge cap to prevent water from getting in any space between the two sides.
-Ridge vents allow hot, moist air to escape and keep your roof dry.
+A ridge cap covers the peak, preventing water getting in space between the two sides.
+Ridge vents also allow hot, moist air to escape and keep your roof dry.

 Soffit vents are similar to ridge vents to allow air to flow in and out of the roof.
-Soffit vents are installed on the underside of the eaves adding ventilation to the lower part of the roof.
+Soffit vents are installed on the underside of the eaves, these add ventilation to the lower part of the roof.